Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 cbind( min_coef = round(coef(cv_lasso, s = "lambda.min")[, 1], 3), se1_coef = round(coef(cv_lasso, s = "lambda.1se")[, 1], 3) ) #> min_coef se1_coef #> (Intercept) 30.817 28.541 #> crim -0.094 0.000 #> zn 0.028 0.000 #> indus 0.000 0.000 #> chas 2.792 2.112 #> nox -16.415 -7.843 #> rm 3.899 4.074 #> age 0.000 0.000 #> dis -1.296 -0.621 #> rad 0.142 0.000 #> tax -0.009 0.000 #> ptratio -0.929 -0.786 #> black 0.009 0.004 #> lstat -0.528 -0.532

 lambda.min keeps ten predictors with full-strength coefficients. lambda.1se keeps only six and shrinks them more aggressively.
-On unseen data the simpler 1se model often predicts better despite fitting worse in training, because it is less tuned to the noise in the training sample.
+On unseen data the simpler 1se model often predicts better despite fitting worse on the training set, because it is less tuned to the noise in any single sample.

 Tip

-Always set.seed() before cv.glmnet.
+Always set.seed() before cv.glmnet().
 The K folds are random, so two runs without a seed can return different lambdas.
-Reproducibility matters especially when comparing models across notebooks.
+Reproducibility matters most when you compare models across notebooks, papers, or pull requests.

 Note

-Use lambda.1se as your default, lambda.min when you trust the training set.
+Default to lambda.1se, switch to lambda.min when you trust the training set.
 For clean experimental data where variance is low, lambda.min wins.
-For observational data with outliers or drift, lambda.1se is the safer call.
+For observational data with outliers or drift, the conservative lambda.1se is the safer call.

 RYour turn: Ridge vs Lasso CV error